braydennoh/StochasticRiverMigration/README.md

 samp2d
 ```

-Now based on the posterior parameter distribution, generate random sets of meanderpy simulation channels.
+Now based on the posterior parameter distribution, generate random sets of meanderpy simulation channels. nit is the iteration time (50 = 5 years).
 For this example, we are using 10 parameter distributions.
 The distribution can be increased with increasing number of MCMC runs.
 Risk map will be made with a 800x800 meshgrid, in which each grid will count whether the simulated channel has crossed the grid or not.

 ```ruby
 clin=-cl1+1000